banq/jivejdon/readme.md

  "eventSourcing.addReplyMessage" will send a "ReplyMessageCreatedEvent" domain Event to infrastructure layer such as Repository. with the pub-sub model of jdonframework, make domain no dependencies to infrastructure, databases, other stuff.

-ReplyMessage Created Event occurring in the domain will be saved in the event storage jiveMessage data table

- Domain event "ReplyMessageCreatedEvent"  occurring in the domain will be saved in event store "jiveMessage" that is a posted events table, used to project the last replies state of a thread.
+ Domain event "ReplyMessageCreatedEvent"  occurring in the domain will be saved in event store "jiveMessage" that is a posted events table to project the last replies state of a thread.